TedTschopp/tschopp.net/_posts/2018-04-22-Dungeons-and-Dragons-5th-Edition-Rules-For-Gamma-World-Weapons.md

 **_Reload._** A limited number of shots can be made with a weapon that has the reload property.
 A character must then reload it using an action or a bonus action (the character's choice).
 You must have one free hand to reload a firearm.

-The following weapon properties are from Matthew Mercer’s Gunslinger Martial Archetype for the Fighter Class.

 **_Scatter_**.
 An attack is made against each creature within a 30ft cone.
 If an affected creature is adjacent to you, they suffer double damage to a hit.

 **Misfire.** Whenever you make an attack roll with a firearm, and the dice roll is equal to or lower than the weapons Misfire score, the weapon misfires.
 The attack misses and the weapon cannot be used again until you spend an action to try to repair it.
 To repair your firearm , you must make a successful Tinker’s Tools check (DC equal to 8+ misfire score)  If your check fails, the weapon is broken and must be repaired out of combat at half the cost of the firearm.